RevolutionTech/hummingbird/README.md

 ### Prerequisites

 To use Hummingbird, you may need to [enable monitor mode](http://wiki.wireshark.org/CaptureSetup/WLAN#Turning_on_monitor_mode) (sometimes called promiscuous mode) on the network interface being used by the server.
 This is so Hummingbird can read packets from other devices in order to detect when a new device is nearby.
-You will also need to install [tshark](https://www.wireshark.org/docs/man-pages/tshark.html), which you can install on debian with:

-    sudo apt-get install tshark
-    sudo setcap 'CAP_NET_RAW+eip CAP_NET_ADMIN+eip' /usr/bin/dumpcap

-The latter command gives your user permission to read data directly from the network.
-Additionally, Hummingbird requires [MySQL](http://www.mysql.com/), which you can install on debian with:

-    sudo apt-get -y install mysql-server mysql-client libmysqlclient-dev

-Remember the database credentials, because we will need them later in the setup.
+Hummingbird currently uses TCPDump, but we will probably switch to tshark at some point.

 I recommend using a virtual environment for Hummingbird.
 If you don't have it already, you can install [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) and virtualenvwrapper globally with pip: